Nexmo/node-sms-proxy/README.md

 mv example.env .env
 ```

-Fill in the values in `.env` as appropriate.
+Fill in the values in `.env` as appropriate; this will be your API key and secret, and the Nexmo number you want to use.

-If you do not have numbers to use as virtual numbers, purchase two in the [dashboard](https://dashboard.nexmo.xom) and configure them in `.env`.
+If you do not have a virtual number, you can purchase one via the [dashboard](https://dashboard.nexmo.com).

+Configure the number's SMS webhook URL to point to your application (if you are using [ngrok](https://ngrok.com) then start your tunnel now), e.g. `https://abcd1234.ngrok.io/webhooks/inbound-sms`

 ### Running the App